khaledgabr77/ros2_material/basics/intro_ROS2.md

 ### 3.6 Liveliness

 The **Liveliness QoS** policy in ROS 2 is used to ensure that a publisher is actively alive and functioning.
 This policy helps subscribers know whether a publisher is still operating, even if the publisher has not sent any new messages for a certain amount of time.
-By monitoring the "liveliness" of a publisher, subscribers can take appropriate action if the publisher goes inactive, which can be critical in time-sensitive or mission-critical applications.
+By monitoring the `liveliness` of a publisher, subscribers can take appropriate action if the publisher goes inactive, which can be critical in time-sensitive or mission-critical applications.

 Let’s dive deeper into how the **Liveliness QoS** works and why it is essential in ROS 2-based systems, particularly in distributed robotics and real-time applications.